-Hypercalcemia is the most common metabolic emergency seen in individuals with cancer, occurring in an estimated 10%–20% of patients.
+Hypercalcemia is the most common metabolic emergency seen in individuals with cancer, occurring in an estimated 10% to 20% of patients.

 Symptoms of hypercalcemia may involve various organ systems, including the central nervous, cardiac, GI, and renal systems (Table 1).

 The signs and symptoms of hypercalcemia secondary to bony metastases are often indistinguishable from those of hypercalcemia as a paraneoplastic syndrome.
 The laboratory findings may vary.
-A tumor secreting an immunoreactive parathyroid hormone (iPTH)-like substance will have increased levels of cyclic adenosine monophosphate (cAMP), low levels of serum phosphorus, and variable levels of iPTH, depending on the specificity of the assay.
+A tumor secreting an immunoreactive parathyroid hormone (iPTH)-like substance will have increased levels of cyclic adenosine monophosphate, low levels of serum phosphorus, and variable levels of iPTH, depending on the specificity of the assay.
 Many patients with bony metastases also exhibit features consistent with “ectopic” hyperparathyroidism.

 An accurate history and physical examination are often the most helpful diagnostic tools to exclude correctable nonmalignant causes of hypercalcemia.
 Hypercalcemia in association with occult malignancies is rare.
 The presence of weight loss, fatigue, or muscle weakness should increase clinical suspicion of malignancy as the cause of hypercalcemia.